 (3) intervenor; or

 (4) employee's assigned qualified rehabilitation consultant under section 176.102.

-If an employer, qualified rehabilitation consultant or rehabilitation vendor, insurer, physician, chiropractor, or other health provider fails to file with the commissioner any report required by this chapter in the manner and within the time limitations prescribed, or otherwise fails to provide a report required by this chapter in the manner provided by this chapter, the commissioner may impose a penalty of up to $500 for each failure.
+If an employer, qualified rehabilitation consultant or rehabilitation vendor, insurer, physician, chiropractor, or other health provider fails to file with the commissioner any report or other document required by this chapter in the manner and within the time limitations prescribed, or otherwise fails to provide a report or other document required by this chapter in the manner provided by this chapter, the commissioner may impose a penalty of up to $500 for each failure.

 The imposition of a penalty may be appealed to a compensation judge within 30 days of notice of the penalty.

 Penalties collected by the state under this subdivision shall be payable to the commissioner for deposit into the assigned risk safety account.